Skip to main content

 • Insulin-like Growth Factor 1 (IGF-1) ∞ For individuals using growth hormone-releasing peptides (Sermorelin, Ipamorelin, CJC-1295, Hexarelin, MK-677), IGF-1 serves as a primary biomarker for assessing the body’s response to increased GH secretion.
 Elevated IGF-1 levels indicate effective stimulation of the GH axis.

 The timing of these tests holds significance.
 After any adjustment in thyroid medication dosage, TSH levels should be re-evaluated no earlier than four to eight weeks to allow for stabilization.
-Similarly, the effects of peptides on the may take time to manifest, necessitating a structured monitoring schedule.
+Similarly, the effects of peptides on the endocrine system may take time to manifest, necessitating a structured monitoring schedule.

 Beyond Lab Values ∞ Symptom Tracking